lhr-solar/BPS/Docs/source/How_To/coding-style.rst

 ================

 If variables have the same type, declare them on the same line if possible.
-Meaningful names for variables that aren't used for iterations in loop.
-Should be written in camelCase.
+Meaningful names for variables that aren't used for iterations in a loop should be written in camelCase.
 Unnecessary variables should be avoided. i.e

 .. code-block:: c